 - Change existing colors on previously finished surfaces

-- Match color tone on different kinds of woods and non-porous surfaces such as fiberglass.
+- Match color tones on different kinds of woods and non-porous surfaces, such as fiberglass.

 Penetrating Stain is recommended for use on unfinished, interior wood surfaces or surfaces in which the previous finish has been removed.
-Especially recommended for staining unfinished hardwoods such as oak, ash, walnut and mahogany.
+It is especially recommended for staining unfinished hardwoods, such as oak, ash, walnut, and mahogany.

-Wiping Stain can be used on variety of surfaces including unfinished wood, previously finished surfaces, fiberglass, metal and composition surfaces.
-Especially recommended for woods such as pine, birch, maple, poplar and cherry.
-For outdoor use when topcoated with a protective exterior clear finish.
+Wiping Stain can be used on a variety of surfaces, including unfinished wood, previously finished surfaces, fiberglass, metal, and composition surfaces.
+Especially recommended for woods such as pine, birch, maple, poplar, and cherry.
+Wiping Stain is for outdoor use when top coated with a protective exterior clear finish.

-Gel Stain is specifically formulated for use on nonporous surfaces such as fiberglass, metal and composition surfaces and is also suitable for wood applications.
-Especially recommended for woods such as pine, birch, maple, poplar and cherry.
-Excellent for vertical surfaces.
-For outdoor use when topcoated with a protective exterior clear finish.
+Gel Stain is specifically formulated for use on nonporous surfaces, such as fiberglass, metal, and composition surfaces and is also suitable for wood applications.
+It is especially recommended for woods such as pine, birch, maple, poplar, and cherry.
+Wiping Stain is excellent for vertical surfaces and is for outdoor use when top coated with a protective exterior clear finish.

 Use the following steps for general stain application on properly prepared wood surfaces.